Electron diffraction: Polycrystalline pattern

-The character of the resulting diffraction pattern depends on whether the beam is diffracted by one single crystal or by a number of differently oriented crystallites, for instance in a polycrystalline material.
-If there are more contributing crystallites, the diffraction image is a superposition of individual crystal patterns, see Figure 13.
-With a large number of grains this superposition yields diffraction spots of all possible crystallographic plane systems in all possible orientations.
-This results in a pattern of concentric rings of discrete radii as shown in Figures 13 and 14.
+Diffraction patterns depend on whether the beam is diffracted by one single crystal or by a number of differently oriented crystallites, for instance in a polycrystalline material.
+If there are many contributing crystallites, the diffraction image is a superposition of individual crystal patterns, see Figure 12.
+With a large number of grains this superposition yields diffraction spots of all possible reciprocal lattice vectors.
+This results in a pattern of concentric rings as shown in Figure 12 and 13.

-Textured materials can be recognized by a non-uniform distribution of intensity around the ring.
-Ring diffraction patterns can be also used to discriminate between nanocrystalline and amorphous phases by careful analysis of the width of the diffraction rings.
+Textured materials yield a non-uniform distribution of intensity around the ring, which can be used to discriminate between nanocrystalline and amorphous phases.
 However, diffraction often cannot differentiate between very small grain polycrystalline materials and truly random order amorphous.
 Here high-resolution transmission electron microscopy and fluctuation electron microscopy can be more powerful, although this is still a topic of continuing development.